-Occupational Health Centers
+Occupational and Environmental Health Centers

-The northern (Berkeley, Davis, and San Francisco) and southern (Irvine and Los Angeles) occupational health centers were created as a joint project of the California Department of Industrial Relations and UC to help serve the occupational health needs of California.
+The northern (Berkeley, Davis, and San Francisco) and southern (Irvine and Los Angeles) Centers for Occupational and Environmental Health (COEH) were created in 1979 as a joint project of the California Department of Industrial Relations and UC.
+The centers serve Californians through programs and partnerships designed to deepen understanding and awareness of occupational and environmental hazards and to prevent disease, fatalities, and injuries in the workplace and the community.
 Each center serves as the focal point for occupational health-related activities on the campuses in its geographical area, thereby strengthening the University's programs of teaching and research in these fields.

-Display X-1: 2012-13 Other Academic Support Expenditures by Fund Source
+Display X-1: 2013-14 Other Academic Support Expenditures by Fund Source

-Expenditures totaled \$1.2 billion in 2012-13.
+Expenditures totaled \$1.2 billion in 2013-14.
 Clinics and other services are largely self-supporting.